Design Tokens for Mesh have just been released!

 1. You should always include the Theme component once, at the root of your app.

-2. Never should an nib components be rendered outside of the Theme component.
+2. Never should an nib component be rendered outside of the Theme component.

 Props